Multi-phase-field Models of Biological Tissues: Abstract

 \section{Abstract}

-The development of complex multicellular organisms from a single parent cell is a highly orchestrated process that cells conduct collectively without central guidance, creating intricate dynamic patterns essential for development and regeneration.
-Despite significant advances in imaging spatiotemporal dynamics of cell collectives and mechanical characterization techniques, the role of physical forces in biological functions remains poorly understood.
-Physics-based models are crucial in complementing experiments, providing high-resolution spatiotemporal fields in three dimensions.
-This review focuses on dense, soft multicellular systems, such as tissues, where mechanical deformation of one cell necessitates the re-organization of neighboring cells.
-The multi-phase-field model offers a rich physics-based framework to advance our understanding of biological systems and provides a robust playground for non-equilibrium physics of active matter.
-We discuss the foundational aspects of the multi-phase-field model and their applications in understanding physics of active matter.
-We also explore the integration of biological physics with experimental data, covering cell migration, heterogeneous cell populations, and confined systems.
-Finally, we highlight current trends, the importance of multi-phase-field models in biological and physics research, and future challenges.
+Understanding how cells coordinate their behaviors to produce large-scale patterns and functions is central to deciphering biological processes ranging from tissue development and regeneration to cancer progression and morphogenesis.
+Despite advances in imaging and mechanical characterization, the role of physical forces in collective cell dynamics remains incompletely understood.
+Physics-based models are essential for complementing experimental data, offering access to high-resolution spatiotemporal fields and enabling mechanistic insights into complex multicellular systems.
+This review focuses on dense, soft tissues, where the mechanical deformation of one cell drives re-organization of its neighbors, giving rise to emergent behaviors such as orientational order and long-range force transmission.
+The multi-phase-field model provides a powerful and versatile framework to investigate such systems, bridging biological phenomena and the non-equilibrium physics of active matter.
+We discuss the theoretical foundations of the model and its applications to a range of biological contexts, including cell migration, heterogeneous populations, confined geometries, and metastasis.
+We also emphasize the integration of simulations with experimental data, highlighting how this approach is reshaping our understanding of tissue mechanics, collective order, and force transmission.
+Finally, we outline current trends and future challenges in applying multi-phase-field models to biology and soft matter physics.